Cray-HPE/docs-csm/operations/power_management/Liquid_Cooled_Node_Card_Power_Management.md

 * `set_power_cap`

-Power limit control will only be valid on a compute node when power limiting is enabled, the node is booted, and the node is in the Ready state as seen via the Hardware State Manager.
+Power limit control will only be valid on a compute node when power limiting is enabled, the node is booted, and the node is in the `Ready` state as seen via the Hardware State Manager.

-## Cray CLI Examples for Liquid Cooled Compute Node Power Management
+### Cray CLI examples

-### Get Node Power Control and Limit Settings
+#### Get node power control and limit settings

 ```console
 cray capmc get_power_cap create –-nids NID_LIST --format json